Paul Martin: Early life

-Martin then briefly attended the University of Ottawa before transferring and graduating from St. Michael's College at the University of Toronto with a B.A. in history and philosophy in 1961.
+Martin briefly attended the University of Ottawa before transferring to St. Michael's College at the University of Toronto, where he graduated with a B.A. in history and philosophy in 1961.
 He was a member of the U of T Young Liberals during his time at the University of Toronto.
 He then attended the University of Toronto Faculty of Law, where he received an LL.B. in 1964.
 He was called to the Ontario bar in 1966.

 On September 11, 1965, Martin married Sheila Ann Cowan, with whom he has three sons: Paul, Jamie and David.

 Business career

 Board of directors

 In 1969, Power Corporation took a controlling share in Canada Steamship Lines.
 On December 2, 1970, Paul Martin, the 32-year-old executive assistant to Power Corporation Chief Executive Officer (CEO) Maurice Strong, was appointed to the CSL board of directors.
 In 1971, CSL minority shareholders sold outstanding shares to Power Corporation, making CSL a Power Corporation subsidiary.